-- The C-SPY I-jet/JTAGjet driver - The C-SPY J-Link/J-Trace driver.
+- The C-SPY I-jet/JTAGjet driver

+- The C-SPY J-Link/J-Trace driver

+- The C-SPY TI MSP-FET driver.
-• The label area at the left end of the graph displays the name of the measurement channel.

-- The graph itself shows power measurement samples generated by the debug probe or associated hardware. - The graph can be displayed as a thin line between consecutive logs, as a rectangle for every log (optionally color-filled), or as columns. - The resolution of the graph can be changed. - A red vertical line indicates overflow, which means that the communication channel failed to transmit all interrupt logs from the target system.
+- The label area at the left end of the graph displays the name of the measurement channel. - The Voltage and the Current graphs show power measurement samples generated by the debug probe or associated hardware.
+The Energy graph shows accumulated energy since the last time the CPU was stopped. - The graph can be displayed as a thin line between consecutive logs, as a rectangle for every log (optionally color-filled), or as columns. - The resolution of the graph can be changed.

+• A red vertical line indicates overflow, which means that the communication channel failed to transmit all interrupt logs from the target system.